SAKryukov/vscode-extensible-markdown/README.md

 # VS Code — Markdown to HTML

 This extension reads Markdown content from a currently active editor, converts it to HTML and saves it in a file.
-The extension depends on the extension "Markdown All in One" (`id="Microsoft.vscode-markdown"`) and augments it.
+The extension depends on the built-in extension "VS Code Markdown" (`id="Microsoft.vscode-markdown"`) and augments it.

 ## Usage